Introduction

 Multi-purpose sports courts

 Two multi-purpose sports courts are being built near the Railway Heritage Gardens (towards Victoria Road).
-The surface of the courts will be an all-weather concrete surface, and will accommodate netball, basketball, pickle ball and futsal.
+The surface of the courts will be an all-weather concrete surface, and will accommodate netball, basketball and futsal.
 There will also be two hit up walls.

 Lighting Towers